DenseLink/neural-body/0_demo-sim/README.md

 ## Documentation
+To view the documentation online, go to the following URL: \
+<a href="https://nedgar76.github.io/neural-body/" target="_blank"> Neural Body Sphinx Documentation </a>

 Documentation for the source compiled with Sphinx is included in the `neural-body/0_demo-sim/docs/_build/html/` folder.
 You will need to download and host yourself by running `python3 -m http.server --directory _build/html`
 ---